The giant in random graphs is almost local

-\paragraph{\bf Reformulation in terms of branching processes} We next interpret the results in Theorem \ref{thm-convtwolargestcomps} in terms of our unimodular branching processes.
-In terms of this, $\xi$ is the extinction probability of a branching process with offspring distribution $(p_k^\star)_{k\geq 0}$, and $\zeta$ as the survival probability of the unimodular branching process with root offspring distribution $(p_k)_{k\geq 1}$.
-Thus, $\zeta$ satisfies \eqn{ \zeta=\sum_{k\geq 1} p_k(1-\xi^k), } with $\xi$ the smallest solution to \eqn{ \xi=\sum_{k\geq 0}p_k^\star \xi^k. } Clearly, $\xi=1$ precisely when $\nu\leq 1$, where \eqn{ \nu=\sum_{k\geq 0} kp_k^\star =\frac{1}{\expec[D]}\sum_{k\geq 0} k(k+1)p_{k+1} =\expec[D(D-1)]/\expec[D], } by \eqref{pk-star-def}.
+\paragraph{\bf Reformulation in terms of branching processes.} We next interpret the results in Theorem \ref{thm-convtwolargestcomps} in terms of our unimodular branching processes.
+In terms of this, $\xi$ is the extinction probability of a branching process with offspring distribution $(p_k^\star)_{k\geq 0}$, and $\zeta$ is the survival probability of the unimodular branching process with root offspring distribution $(p_k)_{k\geq 1}$.
+Thus, $\zeta$ satisfies \eqn{ \zeta=\sum_{k\geq 1} p_k(1-\xi^k), } with $\xi$ the smallest solution to \eqn{ \xi=\sum_{k\geq 0}p_k^\star \xi^k. } By branching process theory (see e.g., \cite[Theorem 3.1]{Hofs17}) $\xi=1$ precisely when $\nu\leq 1$, where \eqn{ \nu=\sum_{k\geq 0} kp_k^\star =\frac{1}{\expec[D]}\sum_{k\geq 0} k(k+1)p_{k+1} =\expec[D(D-1)]/\expec[D], } by \eqref{pk-star-def}.
 This explains the condition on $\nu$ in Theorem \ref{thm-convtwolargestcomps}(a).
 Further, to understand the asymptotics of $v_k(\Cmax)$, we note that there are $n_k\approx np_k$ vertices with degree $k$.
-Each of the $k$ direct neighbors of a vertex of degree $k$ survives with probability close to $1-\xi$, so that the probability that at least one of them survives is close to $1-\xi^k$.
-When one of the neighbors of the vertex of degree $k$ survives, the vertex itself is part of the giant component, which explains why $v_k(\Cmax)/n\convp p_k(1-\xi^k)$.
+Each of the $k$ direct neighbours of a vertex of degree $k$ survives with probability close to $1-\xi$, so that the probability that at least one of them survives is close to $1-\xi^k$.
+When one of the neighbours of the vertex of degree $k$ survives, the vertex itself is part of the giant component, which explains why $v_k(\Cmax)/n\convp p_k(1-\xi^k)$.
 Finally, an edge consists of two half-edges, and an edge is part of the giant component precisely when one of the vertices incident to it is, which occurs with asymptotic probability $1-\xi^2$.
 There are in total $\ell_n/2=n\expec[D_n]/2\approx n \expec[D]/2$ edges, which explains why $|E(\Cmax)|/n\convp\frac{1}{2}\expec[D] (1-\xi^2)$.
-Therefore, all results in Theorem \ref{thm-convtwolargestcomps} have a simple explanation in terms of the branching process approximation of the connected component for $\CMnd$ of a uniform vertex in $[n]$.
+Therefore, all results in Theorem \ref{thm-convtwolargestcomps} have a simple explanation in terms of the branching-process approximation of the connected component for $\CMnd$ of a uniform vertex in $[n]$.